brenoaug/poetic-phrase-generator/README.md

 # Poetic Phrase Generator

-Create poetic phrases, through AI, about your favorite activities and places.
+Create poetic phrases, about your favorite activities and places.

 ## About Scrimba